PostHog/posthog.com/contents/docs/webhooks/microsoft-teams.md

 ---
-title: Microsoft Teams
+title: How to setup the Microsoft Teams webhook
 sidebar: Docs
 showTitle: true
 ---

 You can receive messages in Teams whenever an [action](/docs/user-guides/actions) triggers.

-## How to setup the Teams webhook

-### 1. Create an incoming webhook in Teams
+## 1. Create an incoming webhook in Teams

 1. Navigate to the channel where you want to add the webhook and select (•••) More Options from the top navigation bar.
 1. Choose Connectors from the drop-down menu and search for Incoming Webhook.